Edge Assisted Multi-Camera Vehicle Tracking Framework for Real-Time and Scalable Deployment: Introduction

-With the rapid advancement of mobile hardware and the growing adoption of edge computing technologies, real-time and scalable solutions for multi-camera vehicle tracking (MCVT) are becoming increasingly feasible \citep{edgecomputingreview2023,ke2020smart}.
+With the rapid advancement of mobile hardware capabilities and the growing adoption of edge computing technologies, we can see some feasible real-time and scalable solutions to solve the multi-camera vehicle tracking (MCVT) problem\citep{edgecomputingreview2023,ke2020smart}.
 Generally, edge computing enables the distribution of computational tasks from a central server to devices located closer to the data source.
-In the context of MCVT, using this edge-based architecture allows the entire intra-camera process to be deployed and executed at the computational unit near camera\citep{ke2022real}.
-To be specific, each edge node independently conducts the object detection and single camera tracking tasks, and only the processed metadata—such as vehicle IDs, appearance features, Bounding box location and timestamps—are transmitted to the central server for the subsequent inter-camera association stage\citep{edgecomputingreview2021}.
-This distributed design offers several advantages: \textbf{(i)} it significantly reduces the computational reliance on the central server, as most of the processing is completed in parallel across edge nodes, improving overall system scalability. \textbf{(ii)} it minimizes communication bandwidth requirements, since transmitting compact metadata consumes far less bandwidth than streaming raw video. \textbf{(iii)} it enhances data privacy and storage efficiency, as sensitive visual content remains on the local device, reducing the need to store or transmit raw footage to centralized servers.
-Together, these advantages provide a solid foundation for developing real-time, scalable, and privacy-preserving MCVT systems.
-However, transforming this theoretical framework into a practical, city-scale solution still requires substantial progress in two key areas: (i) real-time algorithm design, and (ii) system-level scalability for deployment and operation.
+In the settings, using this edge-based architecture allows the entire intra-camera process to be deployed and executed at the computational unit near the camera\citep{ke2022real}.
+Specifically, each edge node independently conducts the object detection and single camera tracking tasks; and then only the processed metadata—such as vehicle IDs, appearance features, bounding box location and timestamps—are transmitted to the central server for the subsequent inter-camera association stage\citep{edgecomputingreview2021}.
+This distributed design offers several advantages: (i) it reduces the central server’s computational burden by distributing most processing across parallel edge nodes, thereby improving scalability; (ii) it lowers communication bandwidth requirements, as transmitting compact metadata is far more efficient than streaming raw video; and (iii) it improves data privacy and storage efficiency by limiting the transmission and storage of sensitive visual content.
+Together, these benefits provide a strong foundation for real-time, scalable, and privacy-preserving MCVT systems; however, translating this architectural potential into a practical MCVT system still requires task-specific design from both the algorithmic and system perspectives.
+To the best of our knowledge, existing studies have not systematically addressed how to build a real-time and scalable MCVT framework under an edge--server architecture with joint consideration of both aspects.
+Thus, we considering multiple perspectives requirements when we design the EASE-MCVT framework: